lee-kyungho/Math_Model/README.md

 Course Link: https://sites.google.com/site/oyvindthomassen/io19

-In this course, I learned modern demand estimation method with practical implementation.
-The foremost goal of the course is to understand and implement Berry, Levinsohn and Pakes(Econometrica, 1995; henceforth BLP) by oneself.
-This course not only introduced the theory of demand estimation and GMM and ways to implement GMM estimation in Matlab, but also introduced empirical model for consuming a bundle of products such as consumer behaviors in a supermarket.
-Clikcing the course link, You are able to know what I had learned in the course in detail.
+The goal of the course is to understand and implement Berry, Levinsohn and Pakes(Econometrica, 1995; henceforth BLP).
+This course not only introduced the theory of demand estimation and GMM and ways to implement GMM estimation in MATLAB, but also introduced empirical model for consuming a bundle of products such as consumer behaviors in a supermarket.

 # 2. Mathematical Modeling and Simulation